422 Bath Road

 White Kyushu Azalea

 White Kyushu Azalea flowers

 Hardiness Zone: 4b

 Clusters of elegant white blooms cover this azalea in mid spring, contrasting the dark green foliage; this dense dwarf variety stands out as a compact shrub that is great along borders; needs highly acidic and organic soil that is well drained

 White Kyushu Azalea is bathed in stunning clusters of lightly-scented white trumpet-shaped flowers at the ends of the branches in mid spring before the leaves.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The small glossy oval leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 White Kyushu Azalea is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.